Marissa honors injured teammate with conference win over Dupo

 "Everyone thought we wouldn't be any good without her," explained sophomore Grace Middendorf, who added 17 points to the winning attack.
 "And of course, we miss her.
 But we just love winning — no matter what the situation is."

-The Meteors are 7-4 since the injury to Portz, They were also without freshman guard Autumn Gilley, who is one of the first players on the bench.
+The Meteors are 7-4 since the injury to Portz, They were also without freshman guard Autumn Gilley, who is one of the first players off the bench.

-But they hardly missed a beat on Monday in one of the most important games of the season.
+But they hardly missed a beat in one of the most important games of the season.

 Smith and Middendorf received plenty of help on both ends of the court.
 Junior Olivia Quigley added 11 points and senior Hailey Krause chipped in with 10.